ishandutta2007/free-api/README.md

  - History Today Today : Looking back on the long river of history, history is a mirror of life; calendar —— <a href = "https://www.free-api.com/doc/97" target = ' _blank '> Interface Address </a>

- - Rifuku Island Joke-Picture : Rifuku Island Hilarious Entertainment Network was established in 2000 and is domestic —— <a href = " https://www.free-api.com/doc/99 "target = '_ blank'> Interface address </a>
+ - Rifuku Island Joke-Picture : Rifuku Island Hilarious Entertainment Network was established in 2000 and is domestic —— <a href = "https://www.free-api.com/doc/99" target = '_ blank'> Interface address </a>

  - Rifuku island joke-text : Rifuku island hilarious Entertainment Network was established in 2000 and is domestic —— <a href="https://www.free-api.com/doc/100" target='_blank'> Interface address </a>